 How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

-Hana, 29, runs Quiet Systems Studio.
+Jordan, 29, is a solo creator.
 To her 84,300 followers across Instagram and TikTok, she's the productivity-and-systems creator who writes templates for people who hate productivity content.
 Weekly 10-slide carousels are how the audience actually engages.
 The course she launches twice a year — a Notion-based personal operating system — is how she pays rent.

 The visuals were the bottleneck.
 Until she moved them onto a single editable canvas.